amvarani/Plant_Annotation_TEs/README.md

 - Global TE annotation with a modified version of EDTA pipeline (including all dependencies) tailored for non-model plant genomes and to remove potential false positive predictions: https://github.com/oushujun/EDTA.
 - TE annotation and validation with TEsorter: https://github.com/zhangrengang/TEsorter
 - Global TE report based on a modified version of ProcessRepeats scripts from RepeatMasker: https://www.repeatmasker.org/RepeatMasker/
-- Repeat Landscape and LTR Age Ploting using RepeatMasker and R scripts. **to be added**
+- Repeat Landscape and LTR Age Ploting using RepeatMasker and R scripts.

 ## Installation